etm/weel/README.md

 end
 ```

-HandlerWrapper are classes that implement communication Protocols.
+HandlerWrappers are classes that implement communication protocols.
 Endpoints hold the communication targets and can be reused throughout the control flow.
-Data are control flow scoped variables.
+Data elements are control flow scoped variables.

+For a evaluation and description of all available control flow statements, see https://arxiv.org/pdf/1003.3330.pdf.